Conrad Laursen: 2024: First ELMS win

-The Dane remained with Formula Racing in the ELMS, once again joining father Johnny and Nielsen at Formula Racing.
+Laursen remained with Formula Racing in the ELMS, once again joining father Johnny and Nielsen at Formula Racing.
 During the opening round at Barcelona, Laursen and his teammates profited from an issue for the dominant Iron Dames entry to inherit the win and take the team's first win in the series since 2015, as well as Laursen's first ever sportscar victory.
 After a pair of ninth places in Le Castellet and Imola, Laursen's father was involved in an incident with Grégoire Saucy at Spa which put the team out of the race.
 Third place at Mugello and fourth in Portimão — a race where the Laursens drove without Nielsen — allowed the Formula Racing crew to finish sixth in the points standings.

 Laursen, together with his father and Jordan Taylor, made his debut at the 24 Hours of Le Mans in 2024 with Spirit of Race.
-The car ran inside the top five before Laursen suffered a collision that put the team two laps behind the leaders.
+The car ran inside the top-five before Laursen suffered a collision that put the team two laps behind the leaders.
 Laursen set the fastest lap of the race within the LMGT3 category and finished eighth.
 At the end of the year, Laursen also made his FIA World Endurance Championship debut at Bahrain, replacing Clemens Schmid at Akkodis ASP.

 2025: GTWC Bronze Cup title

 After taking part in the 2025 24 Hours of Daytona with AF Corse, Laursen embarked on a double campaign: he partnered Ferrari factory driver Davide Rigon and bronze-ranked Charles-Henri Samani in the ELMS, whilst joining Dennis Marschall and Dustin Blattner in the Bronze Cup of the GT World Challenge Europe Endurance Cup.
 Despite only finishing ninth in the ELMS standings, Laursen received the Goodyear Golden Wingfoot Award for having the best stint averages across the season.
 Laursen came close to finishing on the podium at Le Castellet, where he spun whilst chasing eventual third-place finisher Riccardo Pera, and at Imola, where Laursen finished third on-track but was demoted to fourth with a Full-Course Yellow infringement penalty.

 In the GTWC Endurance Cup, Laursen and his teammates took victory at the Paul Ricard season opener after Marschall held off Dan Harper's advances in the final hour.
 After an unsuccessful Monza race, the 24 Hours of Spa yielded a class victory for the team; they ran near the front throughout the event, with Laursen charging from third to first during a night stint.
 Thanks to a strong Q3 effort by Blattner, the trio took pole at the Nürburgring.
-However, Laursen was collected by the #99 Attempto Racing Audi in a four-car collision and retired from the race.
+However, Laursen was collected by the No. 99 Attempto Racing Audi in a four-car collision and retired from the race.
 Nevertheless, a third place in class at Barcelona was enough to confirm Laursen and his teammates as Bronze Cup champions.